Binary neutron star mergers as the source of the highest energy cosmic rays: Acknowledgments

 \section{Acknowledgments}

-I am grateful to T. Bister, M. Muzio and M. Unger for fruitful collaborations and for valuable input which has stimulated and enriched the work presented here.
-I also thank B. Dawson, M. Unger and A.~A. Watson for discussions of an updated interpretation of the Fly's Eye event, and I much appreciate helpful information from L. Comisso, M. Mapelli, A. MacFadyen and B. Metzger.
-This research has been supported by the National Science Foundation PHY-2013199.
+I am grateful to T. Bister, M. Muzio, M. Unger and L. Comisso for fruitful collaborations and for valuable input which has stimulated and enriched the work presented here.
+I also thank B. Dawson, M. Unger and A.~A. Watson for discussions of an updated estimation of the energy of the Fly's Eye OMG event, helpful information from M. Mapelli, A. MacFadyen, B. Metzger, E. Most and K. Murase, and useful suggestions from the referees which have improved the clarity of the paper.
+This research has been supported by National Science Foundation grants PHY-2013199 and PHY-2413153 and performed in part at the Aspen Center for Physics, supported by NSF PHY-2210452.